Programs in Graduate Study

 1. Any deficiencies in the student’s undergraduate program (identified at the time of admission to graduate studies) must be removed before making application for Admission to Candidacy for a master’s degree.
 Other program specific deficiencies must be removed before full Admissions to Candidacy in a program.

 1. Upon admission as a degree-seeking (or endorsement seeking) student, a program advisor is assigned.
-The Graduate Office will provide the admission materials for the specific program.
-Contact the Graduate Studies Office for other admission requirements specific to the program, and program plans for each program.
+The Office of Graduate Studies will provide the admission materials for the specific program.
+Contact the Office of Graduate Studies for other admission requirements specific to the program, and program plans for each program.

 2. As part of the application for matriculation, each student is responsible for adhering to the program of study for the specific degree and following the sequence of courses toward completion of the program each semester.
-The program of study for each program meets all graduation requirements and will be kept in the Graduate Studies Office.
-Subsequent deviations or substitutions to coursework or program requirements must be approved by the program faculty.
+The program of study for each program meets all graduation requirements and will be kept in the Office of Graduate Studies.
+Subsequent modifications to coursework or program requirements must be approved by the program faculty.

 3. Students must be continuously enrolled in the degree program or apply for and receive approval to interrupt enrollment for each semester the student plans on not attending.